Hey Kids (Start Here)

 Soooo yeah.

 Hobby number two: cooking.
-Newt would rate his personal interest in ‘food’ as a concept at a solid two on the Negative Ten to Ten Scale, and his interest in cooking at a negative one.
-However, he would rate his interest in demonstrating to Hermann that biologists, categorically, make unparalleled chefs at a nine point nine five and his interest in demonstrating to Hermann that he, Newt, is the superior cook out of the pair of them, despite exactly zero experience, at a ten.
-While it’s true that Hermann has, over the past weeks, done the vast majority of their cooking, this is only because Newt a) has not been able to see, b) has been frequently bleeding from his face, which is not compatible with preparing food unless one is a vampire, and c) has been somewhat unfocused relative to his historical norm, a tendency that he blames entirely on the sudden and cruel elimination of caffeine from his diet.
+Newt would rate his personal interest in “food” as a concept at a solid two on the Negative Ten to Ten Scale, and his interest in cooking at a negative one.
+However, he’d rate his interest in demonstrating to Hermann that biologists, categorically, make unparalleled chefs at a nine point nine five and his interest in demonstrating to Hermann that he, Newt, is the superior cook of the pair of them, despite zero experience, at a ten.
+While it’s true that Hermann has, over the past weeks, done the majority of their cooking, this is only because Newt a) hasn’t been able to see, b) has been frequently bleeding from his face, which isn’t compatible with preparing food unless one is a vampire, and c) has been somewhat unfocused relative to his historical norm, a tendency he blames entirely on the sudden and cruel elimination of caffeine from his diet.

 Hypothetical Rain has a lot to answer for.

-Newt adjusts his glasses, staring at their minimally equipped minimalist kitchen and trying to dig the most complicated breakfast food he can out of Hermann’s mental recipe catalogue, which leaves him feeling vaguely nostalgic for a home that isn’t his home, a little bit irritated about the general dearth of appropriate raw materials, and marginally more appreciative of his current sweater.
+Newt adjusts his glasses, stares at their minimally equipped minimalist kitchen, and tries to dig the most complicated breakfast food he can out of Hermann’s mental recipe catalogue, which leaves him feeling nostalgic for a home that isn’t his home, irritated about the general dearth of appropriate raw materials, and marginally more appreciative of his current sweater.

 He is Newton Geiszler of the culinary confidence and the stupid tripled consciousness and since he has no cookbook and Hermann doesn’t know many breakfast recipes that can be effected with the materials on hand, Newt will, from first principles, reinvent pancakes.